Welcome to Calvary Church Ogmore Vale

 who has spoken through the prophets.

-We believe in one holy, apostolic and worldwide church.
+We believe in one holy, apostolic, and worldwide Church.

 We confess one baptism for the forgiveness of sins